Change OSX Terminal Settings from Command Line

 Changing fonts and colors should be easy, also with terminals.
-Alas, neither iTerm2 nor OSX Terminal seem to have an easy way of doing this: you need to define a profile or change some of the options of the current profile.
+Alas, neither iTerm2 nor OSX Terminal seem to have an easy way of doing this: you need to define a new profile or change some presets of the current profile.
 This is often an overkill.

 You are done!
 You can now change colors from your terminal using the following commands:

 set_theme foreground-color <color-name>

 $ set_foreground_color wheat $ set_background_color gray10 $ set_font "Oxygen Mono" 12

 Now that you can change colors using a bash function, some opportunities arise.
 For instance, you can use the command line to change the terminal colors when connecting to a different host.